John Birt, Baron Birt: Advisor to Tony Blair

-After his career as Director-General of the BBC, Birt was brought into Number 10 to lead the development of long-term strategy for the Labour government on key areas of public policy.
-Tony Blair asked him to produce a report on solutions to crime, and he served as advisor on Criminal Justice from 2000 to 2001.
+Birt was brought into Number 10 to lead the development of long-term strategy for the government on key areas of public policy.
+Tony Blair first asked him to produce a report on solutions to crime, and he served as advisor on Criminal Justice from 2000 to 2001.
 The establishment of a Serious Organised Crime Agency (SOCA) was an idea originally conceived by Birt.

 Birt was made unpaid Strategy Adviser to Blair in 2001, appointed for what was termed "blue skies thinking" and claimed by Deputy Prime Minister John Prescott to be "worth every penny"; Blair wanted advice from outside the traditional Whitehall mindset – he had known Birt since the 1980s and approved of his analytical approach.
 Jeremy Heywood, Blair's principal private secretary, said: "He liked the way that John was willing to get right down into the data and understand the evidence, and come up with a real sense that you could do things in a totally different way."
 Birt supervised the development of long-term strategy on drugs, health, crime reduction, education, transport and London.
 His 2004 report on drug policy recommended making heroin use a criminal offence on par with possession.

 However, Birt's recommendations made him unpopular with some ministers and Blair's decision to ask Birt for a "private" report on crime irritated Jack Straw and the Home Office.
 In 2002, he proposed a second network of motorways operated as tolls to counter the problems of traffic congestion.